 Acts of corruption and human smuggling are always frowned upon.
 They are generalized too.
 Therefore, I propose we narrow down the focus to migrants and refugees for this piece; and we limit our discussion to two main stakeholders – the bad folks (corrupt officials and smugglers) and the vulnerable folks (refugees and migrants).

-Without getting into much details, the so-called “refugee crisis” has been in conversation for many years, but it took momentum in the past decade due to many global phenomena.
+Without getting into many details, the so-called “refugee crisis” has been in conversation for many years, but it took momentum in the past decade due to many global phenomena.
 The Syrian War, the civil war in South Sudan, the economic crisis in Venezuela, the Rohingya “genocide”, the decades-old conflicts in the Democratic Republic of Congo and so on.
 Thanks to good networks of smugglers across the globe, some people retain hope and continue to see the sunrise and sunset – their natural right!

 By definition, smuggling involves consent between, and is a means to desired ends by both, the bad folks and the vulnerable folks.
 Here is a scenario from “Refuge-e: The Journey Much Desired”: